COINtoolbox/ActSNClass/docs/learn_loop.rst

    :linenos:

    >>> data.build_samples(initial_training='original', nclass=2)
    Training set size:  1093
    Test set size:  20191

    >>> data.classify(method='RandomForest')
    >>> data.classprob                        # check classification probabilities
    array([[0.461, 0.539],
           [0.346, 0.654],
           ...,
           [0.398, 0.602],
           [0.396, 0.604]])

+..
+If you wish to start from scratch, just set the `initial_training=N` where `N` is the number of objects in you want in the initial training.
+The code will then randomly select `N` objects from the entire sample as the initial training sample.
+It will also impose that at least half of them are SNe Ias.

 For a binary classification, the  output from the classifier for each object (line) is presented as a pair of floats, the first column corresponding to the probability of the given object being a Ia and the second column its complement.